apeterson91/website/content/post/PhDLessons/index.md

 (i) This is where a statistician would typically collaborate with “subject-matter experts”.
 That is, other scientists who are more familiar with the conceptual models, standards in the field and so on that define the current state of knowledge and research within the domain of study.
 Questions in this domain may follow fairly easily from the questions that are most often posed in the literature, or they may be more subtly hidden.

-(ii) Concerns research that extends old or develops new statistical ideas for the purposes of providing statisticians with more tools to model natural phenomenon.
-E.g. creating a new distribution on the space of some species of graphs I’d consider to be something like “Pure” Statistics research.
-It may be the case (for the better) that this developed with an application in mind and so the statistical idea may be merely an adaptation or tweaking of previously established methods to a new kind of data structure or problem.
-Both would fall under the heading of what’s called “Method’s Research”
+(ii) Concerns research that extends old or develops new statistical ideas for the purposes of providing statisticians or other scientists with more tools to model natural phenomenon.
+For example creating a new distribution on the space of some species of graphs I’d consider to be something like “Pure” Statistics research.
+It may be the case (for the better) that this is developed with an application in mind and so the statistical idea may be merely an adaptation or tweaking of previously established methods to a new kind of data structure or problem.
+Both would fall under the heading of what’s called “Methods Research”.

 ## (3) Statistical Philosophy